peterducai/gvs/design.md

 # Design

+## Outcome

+* Stand-alone executable.. but modular code base!
+* only PUSH/PULL.. no clone/checkout/fork.. these are just buzzwords for same thing.
+* every change is per file and it's called PATCH
+* commit can be one or several PATCHes.. if several, it's called PATCHLIST
+* only SNAPSHOTS.. every commit, branch or fork is actually snapshot.
+* every SNAPSHOT contains TIMESTAMP, USER, HOST, PATCHLIST
+* you can pull specific PATCH from specific SNAPSHOT
+* after mergin SNAPSHOT, don't delete/detach info about it.
+* *gvs push all* will push to all servers (external repos)
+* Cathedral vs. Bazaar... why not both?

 ## Ideas

 * BRANCH is actually just SNAPSHOT in time
 * commit info should contain TIMESTAMP, USER, diff HASH
 * needs better model than SemVer (tracking functions? addition and deletions)
+* no more.. error: You have local changes to 'frotz'; not switching branches.

 ## Ideas from others